Progman-school/progman_site/README.md

 - Fast support widget across the website
 - The courses program preview, using the carousel slider ant the interactive test page.
 - The info and contacts pages
+- Database re-builder - The old DB to new one (feature has been required after a significant change in the OOP model and database structure to preserve an existed data)

 ### The used technologies
 #### Backend: